thomasvanholder/thomasvanholder/README.md

-I’m a software engineer and CTO who enjoys building beautiful, reliable products that solve real problems.
+I'm a software engineer and CTO who enjoys building beautiful, reliable products that solve real problems.

-Currently working at Accountable, where I help build HIPAA compliance software for growing healthcare and tech companies.
+Most recently CTO at Accountable, where I helped build HIPAA compliance software for growing healthcare and tech companies.
 I stay hands-on across the stack (Ruby on Rails, Hotwire/Stimulus, TailwindCSS) while heavily collaborating with AI tools to build internal and external software solutions.
-I care deeply about writing beautiful, well-architected code that translate to high product quality, long-term maintainability, and shipping without unnecessary complexity.
+I care deeply about writing beautiful, well-architected code that translates to high product quality, long-term maintainability, and shipping without unnecessary complexity.

-Based in Colombia’s coffee region, I balance tech work with a more intentional life close to nature.

-Outside of work, I’m interested in sustainable living, indigenous wisdom, philosophy, travel, and building our homestead.
+Based in Colombia's coffee region, I'm living close to nature and pursuing interests in sustainable living, indigenous wisdom, philosophy, travel, and building our homestead.

 ----